brightbytes/sql-cms/README.md

 # sql-cms

-The purpose of this application is to allow SQL Analysts to create Workflows of interdependent SQL Transforms that are parallelized at runtime to convert a set of pre-existing import files on S3 into a set of newly-generated export files on S3.
+The purpose of this application is to allow SQL Analysts and ETL SQL Developers to create Workflows of interdependent SQL Transforms that are parallelized at runtime to convert a set of pre-existing import files on S3 into a set of newly-generated export files on S3.
 Essentially, this is a SQL-based approach to the T in ETL.

 A Workflow may be Run multiple times, and each time the system will deposit its export files in a new, namespaced S3 "directory".
 Every Run occurs within a newly-created Postgres schema that may be examined afterwards, and removed as a whole when it is no longer necessary.

 The following entities exist in the **public** Postgres schema, and together they realize the application:

-- **User**: An Analyst possessing basic knowledge of SQL
+- **User**: An Analyst possessing basic knowledge of SQL, or an ETL SQL Developer.
+No knowledge of programming is required to use this application: only knowledge of SQL.

-- **Customer**: The Customer with which every Workflow must be associated
+- **Customer**: The Customer with which every non-Shared Workflow must be associated

 - **Customer Workflow**: A named, per-Customer collection of the following, each via a `has_many` relationship, and each described in detail below: